ubc-cirrus-lab/caribou/TESTING.md

 #  Testing

 Our testing consists of compliance checks, unit tests, and integration tests.
+Note that all tests should be run in the root git repository.

 ##  Compliance